matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 Plot layout
 ===========

-- The default dpi used for on-screen is now 100, which is the same as the old default for saving files.
-Due to this, the on-screen display is now more what-you-see-is-what-you-get.
+- The default dpi used for on-screen display is now 100, which is the same as the old default for saving files.
+Due to this change, the on-screen display is now more what-you-see-is-what-you-get.

 - The number of ticks on an axis is now automatically determined based on the length of the axis.

-- The limits are scaled to exactly the dimensions of the data, plus 5% padding.
+- The limits of an axes are scaled to exactly the dimensions of the data, plus 5% padding.
 The old behavior was to scale to the nearest "round" numbers.
 To use the old behavior, set the ``rcParam`` ``axes.autolimit_mode`` to ``round_numbers``.
-To control the margins on particular side individually, pass any of the following to any artist or plotting function:
+To control the margins on a particular side individually, pass any of the following to any artist or plotting function:

   - ``top_margin=False``